rstudio/rstudio-docker-products/workbench/README.md

 The RStudio Workbench Docker image requires a valid license, which can be set in three ways:

-1. Setting the `RSP_LICENSE` environment variable to a valid license key inside the container
+1. Setting the `RSW_LICENSE` environment variable to a valid license key inside the container
-2. Setting the `RSP_LICENSE_SERVER` environment variable to a valid license server / port inside the container
+2. Setting the `RSW_LICENSE_SERVER` environment variable to a valid license server / port inside the container
 3. Mounting a `/etc/rstudio-server/license.lic` single file that contains a valid license for RStudio Server Pro

 **NOTE:** the "offline activation process" is not supported by this image today.
 Offline installations will need